State Formula Funding Increase for Local Health Departments

-The Kansas Association of Local Health Departments (KALHD) has identified “State Support for Local Public Health” as a 2020 policy priority.
+The Kansas Association of Local Health Departments (KALHD) identified “State Support for Local Public Health” as a policy priority during the 2020 Kansas Legislative session.
 KALHD’s 2020 Policy Statement states the following:

 With funding from the Kansas Health Foundation, KALHD has developed a number of legislative templates to help with communication about this topic.
 The legislative templates can be access on the KALHD website here.